Sebastián Montoya

-Sebastián "Sebas" Montoya Freydell (born 11 April 2005) is a Colombian racing driver who is currently competing in the 2023 FIA Formula 3 Championship with Hitech Pulse-Eight.
-He previously competed for Prema Racing in the 2022 Formula Regional European Championship.
-He is the son of Formula One race winner Juan Pablo Montoya.
+Sebastián "Sebas" Montoya Freydell (born 11 April 2005) is a Colombian and American racing driver who competes in the FIA Formula 2 Championship for Prema Racing.

+The son of the former Formula One driver Juan Pablo Montoya, he is a former member of the Red Bull Junior Team.
+He previously competed in the FIA Formula 3 Championship in 2023 and 2024 for Hitech Pulse-Eight and Campos Racing respectively.

 Career

 Karting career

 Montoya started his competitive karting career in 2013, racing in the Rotax Micro Max class of the Florida Winter Tour when he was just eight years old.
 He proceeded to race in that series for the following four years, where he achieved a best result of fifth in 2016.
 Montoya then moved to Europe to compete in the CIK-FIA Karting European Championship in 2017.
-Montoya spent a total of three years in the European Karting scene, twice driving in the Karting World Championship and thrice in the European Championship.
+Montoya spent a total of three years in the European Karting scene, twice driving in the Karting World Championship and three times in the European Championship.
 In his time in karts Montoya only won one championship at an international level; this being the Rok the Rio competition in 2018.